-- 3.12 In relation to tent encampments, that are in the majority of cases occupied by rough sleepers, the council has used alternative existing powers and commissioned support services to manage the issues presented.
-The Seafront Team and City Parks officers have used the existence of the PSPO as a means of persuading people to move on but based on proportionality and necessity no formal warning letters have been issued. - 3.13 The PSPO in place in the city does not target rough sleepers.
-The order only applies to selected areas in the city.

-3.14 In December 2017 the Home Office issued revised guidance to accompany the Anti-social Behaviour Crime and Policing Act 2014 and it included the following.
+- 3.12 In relation to tent encampments, that are in the majority of cases occupied by rough sleepers, the council have used existing powers and commissioned support services to manage the issues presented.
+The Seafront Team and City Parks officers have used the existence of the PSPO as a means of persuading people to move on but based on proportionality and necessity no formal warning letters have been issued. - 3.13 The PSPO in place in the city does not target rough sleepers but it is the case that the majority of tent dwellers are sleeping in tents as an alternative to sleeping in the open.
+The order only applies to selected areas in the city. - 3.14 In December 2017 the Home Office issued revised guidance to accompany the Anti-social Behaviour Crime and Policing Act 2014 and it included the following.